-My recent return to running wasn't just about physical fitness; it was about reclaiming a powerful tool for mental wellbeing that science strongly supports.
+This year, I am making a commitment to myself to run regularly again.
+It's not just about physical fitness; but reclaiming a powerful tool for mental wellbeing that science strongly supports.
 When I completed my first 3.5km run after years away from the practice, the surge of clarity I experienced wasn't just psychological—it was a very real neuro-chemical response.

 The Neuroscience of the Runner's High